From Ford F-150 Lightning to Tesla Cybertruck, here's every electric truck coming

-Electric trucks may be the key to getting Americans behind the wheel of an EV, or at least that's what automakers think.
-Judging by the sheer number of high-profile electric pickups in the pipeline, combining America's love affair for trucks and a zero-emissions powertrain seems like a good bet.
+Yet another electric truck has joined the list of pickups with batteries ready to try and electrify America in the 2022 Ford F-150 Lightning.
+Judging by the sheer number of high-profile electric pickups in the pipeline, combining America's love affair for trucks and a zero-emissions powertrain seems like a good bet to put Americans into an EV.
 Will it be?
 The vehicles below will test the theory.
 From the Ford F-150 Lightning, to the Tesla Cybertruck and an electric Chevy Silverado, read on for every electric truck on the way.

 Ford F-150 Lightning